chrisUnivers/chrism-resume/cpp_journey/minecraft-design-ptrn/MinecraftWorld/README.md

   * I used what I'm calling the "reverse/inverse" map for food names instead of retrieving the key from a value since map does not provide a direct way to get keys from a value.
 There's probably a better way to do so, but I try to come up with my own solutions.
     + This can be found in the file: `./Food/FoodConstructros.h` in the `3rd constructor`
     + Since the "user" would only know things like "apple" I keep this option.
 However to keep strings to a minimum I uses enum.
 Thus, I need to go from a string to an enum.
 This back and forth resulted in this design decision.
+  * Changed interaction with main program to put aside the otherwise required string processing.
+    + I orginally intended for the main program to be input agnostic.
+However, this also requires a some what huge amount of processing the input.
+Thus, for now, I assume the inputs will be formatted.

 ### Design decisions to generate world:
   * Implementations came from thinking about the interaction with the main program.
 The main idea for the main program, `./Worlds/testWorld.cpp`, is to simulate the process of creating a minecraft world.
 This includes setting up the world with: `biomes, food items, creatures, trees and other minecraft items`.
 I use the `Factory Method` design pattern to generate these items.
 It works great since a world might need to create multiple items, so like 3 of the same biome.